Fubi118/hyprlock-equalizer/README.md

 ```

 ### 6. Add the Hyprlock config snippet
-In your hyprlock.conf, add the two label blocks for top and bottom visualization from `snippets/equalizer_snippets.conf`.
-Adjust the positions as needed.
+In your hyprlock.conf, add the two label blocks for the top and bottom equalizer visualization from `snippets/equalizer_snippets.conf`.
-If you only need one you can do so.

-I added two complete Hyprlock configs as examples `examples/hyprlock.conf`, `examples/hyprlock_var2.conf`.
+To show the current track info (artist & title), also include the snippet from `snippets/now_playing_snippets.conf`.

+Make sure to adjust the position values as needed to match your layout.

+For reference, two complete example configurations are included:
+- `examples/hyprlock.conf`
+- `examples/hyprlock_var2.conf`

 ## 🧠 How It Works
 - cava_to_file.sh: continuously pipes the CAVA visual data into a file stored in RAM (/dev/shm/cava_output.txt)
 - eq.sh and eq_inverted.sh: parse this file and map amplitude to Unicode characters (Braille elements)
 - playerctl: checks if something is playing and hides the visualizer otherwise
 - Hyprlock: regularly calls the script via `cmd[update:1]`
+- nowplaying.sh fetches artist and track title using playerctl

 ## 🎨 Customization
 ### Changing the Visualizer Bars